Watts-Lab/task-mapping/tasks/Allocating Resources to Programs.md

 7. You have 10 minutes to complete this decision as a group.
 After everyone is done reading, begin discussing with your group members to agree on a final allocation.
 When prompted, enter the final choices and the reasons behind them.
 There is, of course, no optimal allocation.
 However, your group’s performance will be evaluated by judges based on how persuasive your arguments for the allocation are.
-8. You’re about half way through this round.
+8. You are about half way through this round.
-As a reminder, you’re deciding on how to allocate $500,000 between the following initiatives based on which programs agree with your personal values:
+As a reminder, you are deciding on how to allocate $500,000 between the following initiatives based on which programs agree with your personal values:
     > 1. To purchase a new computer system for the county government in order to hold local taxes constant.
     > 2. To establish a community arts program featuring art, music, and dance programs for children and adults.
     > 3. To establish an additional shelter for the homeless in the community.